capoony/Tityra_hDNA_analysis/README.md

    **Results Interpretation:**

-   The resulting tree based on concatenating all BUSCO genes does not place *Tityra leucura* correctly as a sister group to *Pachyramphus minor* but rather next to the outgroup and is characterized by very long branches.
-This is likely due to the high levels of contamination in the de novo assembly and the resulting BUSCO genes and makes this analysis very unreliable.
+   The resulting tree based on concatenating all BUSCO genes does not place *Tityra leucura* correctly as a sister group to *Pachyramphus minor* but rather next to the outgroup and is characterized by a very long branch.
+This is likely due to the high levels of contamination in the de novo assembly resulting in errornenous nuclear sequences of the investigated BUSCO genes and makes this analysis very unreliable.

    ![Phylogenetic Tree](results/phylogeny/phylogeny/Tityra_BUSCO.png)